 Important Note: The merger grant program ended December 31, 2017.

-3.10.
-Can we retain our local identity/autonomy by becoming a chapter or council of a local association?
+3.2.
+Can a local association retain its local identity/autonomy by becoming a chapter or council of a local association?

 Yes.
-As discussed in the answer to question 2.6, a degree of local identity and presence can be maintained by establishing community-specific chapters or councils of local associations.
-Please also see Question 2.6.1 for further information on the relationship between local associations of REALTORS® and their chapters.
-(Revised 8.7.14)
+A degree of local identity and presence can be maintained by establishing community-specific chapters or councils of local associations.
+Please also see Question 2.6 for further information on the relationship between local associations of REALTORS® and their chapters.

 For purposes of local associations of REALTORS®, the terms are synonymous.